 - 4.5 kHz: the high-end clarity of the bass sound.

 - 10 kHz: above the typical range.
 Acts more as a control of brilliance and airiness in the signal.

 The Boss GEB-7 sounds great and is very easy to use.
 Its small footprint and durable design make it an excellent choice for a bass guitar EQ pedal.

 The EQ-200 from Boss is one of the most flexible EQ pedals ever produced for guitar and bass guitar.
-This pedal is actually 2 highly-adjustable 10-band EQs in one.
-Use the pedal to affect two mono signals or the left and right channels of a single stereo source.
+This pedal is actually 2 highly adjustable 10-band EQs in one.
+Use the pedal to affect two mono signals or a single stereo source’s left and right channels.